CalvinLe360/calvinle360.github.io/README.md

 ## About The Project

-This is a portfolio website created with a template by [Asavari Ambavane](https://github.com/AsavariA).
+This is a portfolio website created with a template by [Asavari Ambavane](https://github.com/AsavariA). ([Link to the template](https://github.com/AsavariA/nextjs-portfolio-template))

 It features a culmination of my work and career over the past few years.